 Dr. Emmett Conrad Leadership Program

-In 1993, Senator Royce West created the Dr. Emmett Conrad Leadership Program to address a growing need in his community for career-building summer employment for high caliber college students.
-Named in honor of the renowned Dallas African-American physician and educational advocate, the Conrad Program assists students in acquiring paid internships along with character building education and community service projects.
+Named in honor of the renowned Dallas African-American physician and educational advocate, the Conrad Program assists students in acquiring paid internships, character-building education, and community service projects.
 To date, more than 30 organizations and businesses in Dallas area have provided jobs to Conrad program interns.